nielsdimmers/ProductivityTools/README.md

 # Change log
 (most recent on top)

+## 2023-01-27.1
+Sorry, but this one was too cool to let it slide!
++ (medium) The Telegram response is sent in markdown!
+Works for tasks and groceries.

 ## 2023-01-27
 + (minor)  fixed command list above to use newlines
 + (major)  fixed weight command